Below is a series of Kitchen Ideas and Inspiration from the Model Projects Team

 Inspiration Ideas for a Modern Shaker Style Kitchen..

 The use of strong bold colours within a kitchen against white crisps walls adds a new dimension to any kitchen style.
 This south London shaker kitchen has deep rich blue units, with gold/ copper handle details.
 Picking up the details on the pure white range cooker and tap.

 The final touches of details can really enhance any kitchen, from the use of handles to the internal finishes of cupboards and drawers.
 In this example they have used dark timber to create the drawers and spacers.
 This adds a new element to the simple shaker kitchen.

 Some key features of a shaker kitchen;

 Cabinets with simple frame and insert panel (5 piece door front)

 The style of kitchen is of a minimalist design, with modern clean lines.
 The use of organic shapes and natural materials.
 The kitchens are very practical and functional, with crisp, fresh look.

 Industrial Style Kitchen

 Industrial style kitchens are harder and less cosey than the country, shaker style kitchens.
-The use of raw materials like metal and concrete are used within the design.
-You can always included exposed structures like metal beams, exposed peoples and raw brickwork walls.
+The use of raw materials such as metal and concrete are used within the design.
+You can include exposed structures like metal beams, exposed pipes and raw brickwork walls.

 Layout & Form